aseelziyad/web_project_3/README.md

 The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
 Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster.

 Good luck and have fun!

+From Portland to Portland.
+This project focused on  summarizing  everything we learned about advanced HTML and CSS in order to build responsive website.
+Design and Specifications based on figma
+HTML and CSS structure is based on BEM methodology Used flex box , grid and media queries properties to make the website responsive approach from Desktop to mobile resolutions 1280px 1024px 768px 320px